ska-sa/vehicle-management-system-application/README.md

     * Validates data with Pydantic schemas (schemas.py)
     * The __init__.py initializes the database.

-3. Testing:
-    * Since frontend is not integrated, use Thunder Client extension to test the app.
-Provide a JSON request body for post requests(adding someting in the database).

 To start everthing use these commands on the terminal:
-    * uvicorn app.main:app
+    * docker-compose down (this command is for shutting down docker.)
-    * docker-compose up -d
+    * docker-compose up --build (This command for starting and building docker)
-    * Make sure you are in the backend directory when running these commands.
+    * run both commands if you made edits to the project.

-Check the docker-compose file for passwords, usernames and databse URL.
+Check the docker-compose file for password, username for pgadmin(login) and postgres(database).

+If you have any problems please communicate in the whatsapp group chat or send an email to Pieter and Nomcebo.
+Don't forget to cc one of them when you email your queries.